 Welcome and thank you for visiting my website.
-After much reflection, prayer and discussion with my family, I have decided to seek the seat within the United States Senate representing the great state of Alabama and the next generation of Republican conservatives.
+After much reflection, prayer and discussion with my family, I have decided to seek the seat within the Alabama State Senate representing District 17 and the great state of Alabama and the next generation of Republican conservatives.
 There are over 122 Veterans running for state and federal office across the country.
 Each of us asking for the opportunity to serve once again.
 Just because we are out of uniform, the oath we took still means something.
 Service before self still means something.

 I am excited about the possibility of serving the great state of Alabama.
 In fact, I look forward to every conversation with voters to get a better understanding of your thoughts, ideas and concerns.